Aiming high to ensure quality and safety

 Following the Grenfell tragedy in June 2017, we proactively instigated a full review of our high-rise portfolio and identified buildings with ACM cladding.
 We are currently engaged in a complete programme of works to remediate those buildings.

-- Increased the ratio of mental health first aiders across the business to 9.0%.
+- of employees are mental health first aiders

 Prioritising safety and wellbeing above all else